The Best National Parks to Visit for an Outdoor Adventure

 Utah: Zion National Park

-You know the Grand Canyon has spectacular canyon views (and we don't disagree), but the pink, red, and orange sandstone cliffs in Utah make for a sight unlike anything you've ever seen.
+There's no disagreeing that the Grand Canyon has spectacular canyon views, but the pink, red, and orange sandstone cliffs in Utah make for a sight unlike anything you've ever seen.
 But it's not all dry desert in this Southwestern locale.
 At this pick for best national park, you'll find waterfalls, a hanging garden, and rivers that cut through the rocks as well.
 (Don't forget to pack these hiking snacks to stay fueled on your journey.)

 North Carolina and Tennessee: Great Smoky Mountain National Park